gpsites/objectivismseminar.com/index.md

 * Monday February 12,
   8:00pm [Mountain][mtn]:
-  Greg will begin
+  Andrew will begin
   leading our discussion of
-  Chapter 5 (The Energy Effect and Climate Mastery) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]
+  Chapter 6 (Improving Our Environment) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]

 [![The Moral Case][cover]{:style="margin-left:2em;max-width:25em"}][book]